Getting Started with MCXW23-EVK

 5. MCUXpresso Developer Experience

-Check out each of the following sections to learn about the ecosystem provided for flexible protyping and development.
-In the video below, we will introduce you to the FRDM platform, the full-featured EVK and the compatible shields for extended capabilities.
-In addition we will walk you through our Application Code Hub portal where we provide numerous application examples through NXP's Github.
+Check out each of the following sections to learn about the flexible protoyping and development ecosystem.
+The video below will provide you an introduction to the FRDM platform, the full-featured EVK and the compatible shields for extended capabilities.
+In addition we will walk you through our Application Code Hub (ACH) portal where we provide numerous application examples through NXP's Github.

 5.1 FRDM Platform, Full Feature EVK and Shields